What Are Retinoids Used in Skin Care Products?

 Can I use retinol and tretinoin together?

-If you are choosing between adapalene and tretinoin- start with adapalene.
+If you want to use a prescription medication and you are choosing between adapalene and tretinoin - start with adapalene.

 There are no organic or natural alternatives to retinol and retinoids on the market at this time that are effective on the skin when used topically.
 Vitamin A, retinyl palmitate, retinol and beta carotene are retinoids found in the diet.
 These cannot be placed on the skin, nor can Vitamin A rich foods like carrots, because they will not penetrate into the skin to where the RAR are.
 So don’t waste your money on skin care products with carrot and other Vitamin A rich foods when you are wanting natural antiaging skincare.
 For retinoids in skincare to be effective- they must be made in the laboratory.